lixilinx/psgd_tf/README.md

 ### An overview
 PSGD (preconditioned stochastic gradient descent) is a general second-order optimization method.
 An quick review of its theory is given in Section II.B http://arxiv.org/abs/1803.09383.
 This package provides tensorflow implementations of PSGD and some benchmark problems.

 The code works with Tensorflow 1.6 and Python 3.6.
 Try 'hello_psgd.py' first to see whether it works in your configurations.
 Run 'Demo_....py' to try different methods.
 Change its 'data_model_criteria_...' line to load different benchmark problems.
 You may need to download cifar10 data for two benchmark problems.
-Proposed (step_size, gradient_norm_clipping_threshold) settings and typical convergence curves are in parameter_settings_and_convergence_curves.zip.
+Proposed (step_size, grad_norm_clip_thr) settings and typical convergence curves are in parameter_settings.txt and convergence_curves.pdf, respectively.

 ### Implemented variations of PSGD
 #### Forms of preconditioner